What is“eCPM”and what's there to know about this metric?

-If you’re a publisher, you’ll need to measure how well your app is monetizing from the ads you publish.
+If you’re a publisher, after a successful app launch you’ll need to measure how well your app is monetizing from the ads you publish.
 To do this, you use eCPMs.
 We’ll get into the details shortly, but think of eCPM as the ad industry’s universal standard of measurement, which comes in handy when you’re comparing how well campaigns are performing side-by-side.

 What does eCPM mean?